rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

         --on-fail CMD   command to run on failure --stage N       stage to build
-        --keep-stage N  stage to keep without recompiling --src DIR       path to the root of the rust checkout -j, --jobs JOBS     number of jobs to run in parallel -h, --help          print this help message
+        --keep-stage N  stage to keep without recompiling --src DIR       path to the root of the Rust checkout -j, --jobs JOBS     number of jobs to run in parallel -h, --help          print this help message
 ```